Google Analytics 4 (GA4) Tag Setup Guide

 Check the tag template version

-To use Dynamic Events Trigger, you must update your template to the May 26, 2023 (20230526
+To use Dynamic Events Trigger, you must update your template to the May 26, 2023 (20230526) template or newer.
+To check the template version and update it, perform the following steps;

 - Navigate to the Tag Configuration tab, click Advanced Settings